-In 2022, directors were asked to self-assess their competency against each skill listed in the below matrix as either expert, competent, somewhat familiar or not very familiar.
+In 2023, directors were asked to self-assess their competency against each skill listed in the below matrix as either expert, competent, somewhat familiar or not very familiar.
 The outcome of these self-assessments were then reviewed by the Boards as a whole for accuracy and reasonableness.
-Set out in the following matrix is a summary of key skills and experience assessed as important for Atlas Arteria.
+Set out in the following matrix is a summary of key skills and experience considered as important for Atlas Arteria and the Boards' assessment of coverage against the requisite skills and experience.